In the cuisine of the Southwest, guacamole is used as a cocktail dip, or one of the toppings and/or fillings of

 This guacamole recipe follows the traditional

-Mexican-style as the mixture must be chunky (never a puree), have a bit from
+Mexican-style as the mixture must be chunky (never a puree), have a bite from

-fresh chilies, and be perfumed with fresh cilantro.
+fresh chilies or salsa, and be perfumed with fresh cilantro.
 Good guacamole requires good avocados.

 This recipe is best made with California-type avocados (Hass), those with rough, dark-green skins.